TMA builds maternity ward for TGH

 Dr Kwabena Opoku Adusei, Tema General Hospital Director, thanked the Assembly for responding to their appeal and providing them with the ward.

-Dr Adusei reiterated his call for the rebuilding and upgrading of the hospital to regional status.
+Dr Adusei reiterated his call for the rebuilding and upgrading of the hospital to a regional health facility status.

 GNA